const1993/nixmash-bootique-mvc-demo/README.md

-Simple [Bootique](http://bootique.io) app demonstrating the Bootique MVC Model with Jetty, Jersey and Mustache.
+Simple [Bootique](http://bootique.io) app demonstrating the Bootique MVC Module with Jetty, Jersey and Mustache.

 Simply build the app in your IDE or use Maven